-I work with people who are looking for the deeper meaning of the life they could be living and are tired of temporary fixes and solution focused therapies.
+I work with people who are looking for the deeper meaning of the life they could be living and are tired of temporary fixes.

 If you're ready to explore how to (re)find your way that is wholly emergent from you and not how others wish you to be, we might be a good match.
 Inside each of us is a wise knowing self that we sometimes need help to access.

 In a therapeutic relationship, the partnership of another mind can help you resolve what is troubling you that cannot be resolved on your own.